-We found it curious that AF would propose two elementary schools with different grade configurations.
-In fact, AF elementary schools typically teach for grades K-4, which middle school teaching children in grades 5-8.
-AF explained the reason for this difference by stating that AF's basic educational is a K-12 system, and that both schools will expand to support this model.
+We asked AF why it proposed two elementary schools with different grade configurations.
+AF elementary schools typically teach for grades K-4, with AF middle schools usually teaching children in grades 5-8.
+AF explained this difference by stating that AF's basic school model is a K-12 system, and that both schools will expand to support this model.
 At 88 students per grades K-12 for each of two schools, this suggests an ultimate expansion plan of more than 2,000 students.
-AF also stated that its goal is to retain the largest possible number of each entering kindergarten class of children, with transfers into the upper grades likely to be only a small portion of each year's new enrollment.
+AF also stated that its goal is to retain the largest possible number of each entering kindergarten class of children, with transfers into the upper grades only a small portion of each year's new enrollment.
 This approach can help to instill a consistent culture; also, it should facilitate instruction for children who do not speak English at home, as they will learn English at a very young age when they are most receptive.
 In this way, AF is relieved of the challenges that traditional school districts face with children who come to this country and to the public schools as teenagers with little or no working knowledge of the English language.
 On the other hand, the self-contained AF model does reduce some of the social diversity its children will receive - in the Connecticut and New York models, at least, it appears as if the students will have few if any classmates outside of the African-American and Latino communities.